-Planning a team building event sounds fun… until you actually start planning it.
-Then it turns into questions like “what activities should we choose?” and “will people even enjoy this?”
-The truth is, a good team building event doesn’t need to be complicated — it just needs to be well thought out.
+Planning a team-building event sounds fun… until you actually start planning it.
+Then it turns into questions like “what activities should we choose?” and “will employees even enjoy this?”
+The truth is, a good team-building event doesn’t need to be complicated; it just needs to be well thought out.

-At Marcem, we’ve seen one simple thing work every time: keep it real, keep it engaging, and focus on activities people actually enjoy.
+At MARCEM, we’ve seen one simple thing work every time: keep it real, keep it engaging, and focus on activities people actually enjoy and not complicate it.
 Let’s walk you through how to plan one properly.

 Start With a Clear Goal